 Inspection of records during document audit showed the mill and its supply base complied with all of their respective permit conditions and legal requirements.
-This confirmed that the internal audits and checks were effective for monitoring compliance.
+On-site Internal compliance officers and administration officers ensure permits are renewed promptly.
+This confirmed that the internal control and checks were effective for monitoring compliance.
 All the operation units hold a land title and no land dispute issues were sighted.